 American Gold Buffalo Coins

 Buy American Gold Buffalo CoinsMany of the gold coins that are popular in the United States have a 22 karat quality to them, or just over 91% gold with other metals forming an alloy.
-That isn't the case with the American Gold Buffalo.
-Authorized for creation in 2015 by the Presidential $1 Coin Act, these are the first .9999 24K gold coins that were ever struck by the United States Mint.
+That isn't the case with the American Gold Buffalo Coin.
+All US Mint Gold Buffalo Coin are made with .9999 24K gold coins that were ever struck by the United States Mint.

 Like their American Gold Eagle counterparts, the face value of the 1 oz Gold Buffalo Coin is $50 USD (although all US Mint bullion coins are actively traded based on their precious metal content and seignorage price premiums).
 The gold bullion content and purity of each coin is guaranteed by the US government, and enforced by the US Secret Service.
 US Gold Buffalo Coins are highly sought after collectible gold coins here in the USA and around the world.
 When there is economic uncertainty, investors tend to turn to gold to help protection their wealth and investment portfolios.
 Instead of derivatives or mere shares or ETFs as a gold investment, the American Gold Buffalo gives you a real, tangible way to invest and hold physical gold bullion for the long term.

 The Design of the American Gold Buffalo Coin